Working in traffic school we often hear nightmare stories from students who bought a used car that turned out to be a

 In order to determine if you truly have a lemon and to build a solid argument, make sure you’ve taken the following steps.

-First, run vehicle history reports from Carfax and Autocheck.
-These reports expose many of the hidden problems associated with used cars, such as prior accidents and branded titles.
-Edmunds recommends buyers run both reports if possible, because they can sometimes uncover different information.
-An important fact to consider: U.S. states do not require insurance companies to report when they fix a vehicle, although Canada does.
+Start by getting vehicle history reports from **Carfax** and **Autocheck**.
+These reports reveal many **hidden issues** like past accidents and branded titles on used cars.
+Edmunds suggests running both reports if you can, as they might show different info.
+Here’s a key fact: U.S. states don’t make insurance companies report when they fix a car, but Canada does.

 Do not rely on reports alone.
 Take the car to a qualified mechanic and to a body shop that can spot signs of structural damage.
 Make sure they put it up on a lift.
 As with vehicle history reports, this is best done before the vehicle purchase, but it’s still critical to determine the source of the vehicle’s problem after you own it.